tesabel85/practice-with-abreham/README.md

 # practice-with-abreham
 3/14/22:- practice github and start our career.
-Readme means just like MS word, but it put on the server,
+Readme means just like MS word, but it put on the server. it used for explain the all idea of project.